 f) send the MANAGE ETHERNET PORT COMPLETE to the TSN AF via the SMF and the PCF as specified in 3GPP TS 23.502 [3].

+If the Per-instance parameter handling for stream filter instance table indicator in the TSN AF feature support IE is set to "Per-instance parameter handling for stream filter instance table supported", the DS-TT shall consider that the TSN AF supports per-instance parameter handling for stream filter instance table.
+If the DS-TT needs to send a stream filter instance according to clause 9.8, the DS-TT shall include a StreamFilterInstanceIndex value for the stream filter instance.

 ***** Next change *****

 5.2.3.2 DS-TT-initiated Ethernet port management capability procedure